timewave-computer/feels-model/docs/002_lvr_primer.md

 - LVR isolates true economic losses from adverse selection
 - LVR is always positive (a cost), while IL can be positive or negative
 - LVR provides a cleaner framework for analyzing LP profitability

+LVR is therefore a suprior conceptual framework, however it has the trade-off of being more challenging to derive due to the inherently distributed nature of any rebalancing benchmark.
+Though problematic, impermanent loss can be measured in a straightforward way on-chain.

 ## Options Perspective